serraict/serraict.github.io/_posts/thoughts/2017-06-26-loopy-summary.md

 The diagrams in this series are created using [loopy].
 With loopy, the static models from the whiteboard come to life, which allows for quick simulation and experimentation.
+What alway stuns me is the timing of our actions - often the effects of ouraction are only observed later, by which time our system is raging out of control.
+This becomes obvious by playing with the loopy models.

 {% include on-causal-loops.md %}